EccoB/openenventorystack/README.md

 ## FAQ:
 * Where do if find which port I can reach the webserver/phpMyAdmin?
 	* take a look into your .env file
+* Why is the naming of the containers done by hand?
+	* As this stack is not ment to be massively deployed I found it more convenient to name the containers myself.
+It further helps me to know what to enter manually in the php-configuration files of open enventory.
+A automatic naming would be useful if the php-configuration files would be automatically changed, but I did not investigate in that.